Q: Who needs a hunting license?

 - Include the tag you are returning.

-A: You may apply in the 2022 Big Game Drawing before your request is processed.
-If your request is approved, your reinstated preference points will be applied to your Big Game Drawing application at the time the drawing is conducted in early June 2022.
-If you have a valid email address on file and opted into Licensing Reminders, you will automatically receive an email after your preference points have been reinstated.
-You may also check to see if your preference points have been reinstated by visiting CDFW’s Online Sales and Service website and signing in to your customer record using your name, date of birth and GO ID as it appears on your hunting license.
+A: Please allow 15 business days for your written request and unfilled tag(s) to be processed.
+If you have a valid email address on file with CDFW, you will be notified by email after your request has been approved and your preference points have been reinstated.
+You may also check to see if your preference points have been reinstated by visiting CDFW’s Online License Sales and Services website and signing in to your customer record using your name, date of birth and GO ID as it appears on your hunting license.
 After you log in, select “View My Drawing Application/Preference Points” from the list of menu items at the top right side of the page.

 Q: Will I receive a refund for my deer tag fees?